Algebras of reduced $E$-Fountain semigroups and the generalized ample identity II

 \paragraph{The monoid of order-preserving partial permutations}

 Recall that the symmetric inverse monoid $\IS_{n}$ is the monoid of all partial permutations on the set $[n]$.
 Our next observation is related to the submonoid $\IO_{n}$ of all order-preserving partial permutations (also denoted sometimes $\POI_{n}$- see \cite{Fernandes2001,Fernandes1997,Mazorchuk2003}).
 In other words, $\IO_{n}$ consists of all partial permutations $\theta:[n]\to[n]$ such that $\theta(i)<\theta(j)$ if $i,j$ are in the domain of $\theta$ and $i<j$.
 It is clear that every $\theta\in\IO_{n}$ is completely determined by its domain and image.
 In the other direction, given $X,Y\subseteq[n]$ such that $|X|=|Y|$ there exists a unique $\theta_{X,Y}\in\IO_{n}$ whose domain is $X$ and image is $Y$.
 Therefore, elements of $\IO_{n}$ can also be indexed by pairs of sets $X,Y\subseteq[n]$ such that $|X|=|Y|$.
-It is well known that $\IO_{n}$ is an inverse semigroup so in particular, it is a reduced $E$-Fountain semigroup for $E=E(\IO_{n})$ which satisfies the congruence condition.
+It is well-known that $\IO_{n}$ is an inverse semigroup so in particular, it is a reduced $E$-Fountain semigroup for $E=E(\IO_{n})$ which satisfies the congruence condition.
 Moreover, its idempotents commute and it satisfies the left and right ample conditions.
 Consider the associated category $\mathcal{C}(\IO_{n})$ (which is in fact an inductive groupoid - see \cite[Chapter 4]{Lawson1998}).
-The idempotents of $\IO_{n}$ are the partial permutations of the form $\theta_{X,X}$ - where the domain equals the image.
+It is easy to deduce that the categories $\mathcal{C}(\IO_{n})$ and $\mathcal{C}(\OF_{n+1})$ are isomorphic.
+Indeed, the idempotents of $\IO_{n}$ are the partial permutations of the form $\theta_{X,X}$ - where the domain equals the image.
 In other words these are precisely the partial identities.
 So objects of $\mathcal{C}(\IO_{n})$ are in one to one correspondence with sets $X\subseteq[n]$.
 For every $\theta\in\IO_{n}$ there exists a unique morphism $C(\theta)$ from the domain of $\theta$ to its image.
-It is now easy to deduce that $\mathcal{C}(\IO_{n})$ and $\mathcal{C}(\OF_{n+1})$ are isomorphic!
+So the isomorphism between $\mathcal{C}(\IO_{n})$ and $\mathcal{C}(\OF_{n+1})$ is clear.
 According to \thmref{iso_theorem} (which for the case of inverse semigroups is precisely \cite[Theorem 4.2]{Steinberg2006}) we know that $\Bbbk\mathcal{C}(\IO_{n})\simeq\Bbbk\IO_{n}$ for every field $\Bbbk$.
 So we end up with the following result. \begin{prop} Let $\Bbbk$ be a field, there is an isomorphism of algebras

 \end{prop}

 \begin{rem} Note that we have an explicit description of this isomorphism.
 An isomorphism $\varphi:\Bbbk\OF_{n+1}\to\Bbbk\mathcal{C}(\OF_{n+1})$ is given in \thmref{iso_theorem} and according to \cite{Steinberg2006}, an isomorphism $\mbox{\ensuremath{\psi:\mathcal{C}(\Bbbk\IO_{n})\to\Bbbk\IO_{n}}}$ can be defined by